The Newbury Boston: The Blakeley Years: 1964–1983

-The Corporate Years (1983–1998)
+The Corporate Years (1983–1999)

 In August 1983, W. B. Johnson Properties bought The Ritz-Carlton Boston and the US trademark for $75.5 million and established the Ritz-Carlton Hotel Company Johnson would expand the company from only the Boston property to 30 hotels worldwide in just 10 years.

 He obtained financing to do so from Manufacturers Hanover Trust of New York in 1983 in the amount of $85 million secured by the Ritz-Carlton Boston.
 This loan was refinanced in 1989 by Manhattan Tops USA of New York for $136.5 million and again in 1994 by Sumitomo Bank of Japan.
 By 1996, this mortgage was in default and the interest and penalties brought the total debt to $214.8 million.

 By splitting this mortgage note into three parts, Sumitomo Bank was able to unbundle the Ritz-Carlton Boston from the trademark rights to the Ritz-Carlton brand worldwide.
-Blackstone Real Estate Acquisitions of New York bought the Ritz-Carlton Boston at auction for $75 million in February 1998.
+Blackstone Real Estate Acquisitions of New York bought the Ritz-Carlton Boston's mortgage at auction for $75 million in February 1998.

 A month later, Host Marriott Corp. of Bethesda, Maryland, acquired the hotel from Blackstone for $100 million.
 Marriott International, which franchises and manages Marriott's 325,000 rooms, bought the Ritz-Carlton Hotel Co. and rights to the Ritz-Carlton name worldwide from W.B.
 Johnson for $290 million in a two-part transaction completed in 1998.